SECURITIES AND EXCHANGE COMMISSION

 Manhattan Office Market Overview

-While the near-term addition of new supply to the Manhattan office inventory is expected to be nominal relative to the size of the overall market, we view new supply as a positive to the Manhattan office market given the older vintage of the majority of Manhattan’s office inventory and the increasing desire of certain tenants to occupy new, high quality, efficient office space, which often isn’t available in older vintage properties.
+While the near-term addition of new supply to the Manhattan office inventory is expected to be nominal relative to the size of the overall market, we view new supply in locations near a variety of transportation options as a positive to the Manhattan office market given the older vintage of the majority of Manhattan’s office inventory and the increasing desire of tenants to occupy new, high quality, efficient office space that provides for easy commutability for their employees.

-According to Cushman and Wakefield Research Services the total volume of leases signed in Manhattan for the years ended December 31, 2020 and 2019 was 12.8 million and 34.7 million, respectively.
+Leasing activity in Manhattan improved significantly in 2021.
+According to Cushman and Wakefield Research Services, the total volume of leases signed in Manhattan for the years ended December 31, 2021 and 2020 was 18.6 million and 12.8 million square feet, respectively.
 Manhattan's diverse tenant base is exemplified by the following tables, which show the percentage of leasing volume attributable to each industry:

 Percent of Manhattan Leasing Volume (1)